Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Experimental Evaluation

-Especially, for PPOC-CPG, we first train the policy net with fixed options (at this moment, the termination probability is always $0$, and a fixed frequency ratio $K_f= 1.0$ is used).
+For PPOC-CPG and FOC-PPOC-CPG, we first train the policy net with fixed options (at this moment, the termination probability is always $0$, and a fixed frequency ratio $K_f= 1.0$ is used).
 When both the task-level and the reward cannot increase anymore, we allow the learning algorithm to change the option, \ie, pick a different frequency ratio $K_f$ along with termination function $\beta$, and keep training the policy until the highest level in the curriculum is passed.

-A newly included parameter in this paper is the free-response oscillation tonic input $c$.
-In the PPOC-CPG method, the value of $c$ is equivalently considered zero since it is not formally introduced in the previous paper\cite{xliu2020}.
-According to the definition of $A_0(\omega)$ (Eq.~\eqref{eq:A0}), the amplitude of both $u^e$ and $u^f$ needs to be greater than $A_0(\omega)$ in order to dominate in controlling the output pattern of the Matsuoka CPG system.
-The value of $A_0(\omega)$ should not be greater than the upper bound of $u^e$ and $u^f$, which is $1$ defined by Eq.~\eqref{eq:decoder}.
+In the PPOC-CPG method, the value of the free-response tonic input $c$ is equivalently considered zero since it is not formally introduced in the previous control design \cite{xliu2020}.
+According to the definition of $A_0$ (\eqref{eq:A0}), the amplitudes of both $u^e$ and $u^f$ need to be greater than $A_0$ in order to dominate in controlling the outputs of the Matsuoka CPG system.
+The value of $A_0$ should not be greater than the upper bound of $u^e$ and $u^f$, which is $1$ defined by \eqref{eq:decoder}.
 Among a group of candidates ranging from $0.25$ to $2$, we choose $c=0.75$ as our free-response oscillation constraint for the FOC-PPOC-CPG controller.
-This value is valid for our system because when we plug in $c=0.75$ and all other coefficients of the CPG network (Table~\ref{tab:config}) to Eq.~\eqref{eq:A0}, the result shows $A_0(\omega) \in [0.39, 0.83] \subset [0, 1]$, with $\omega \in [3.77, 5.02]$.
-It is noted that the range of $\omega$ here is calculated from multiple sampled sequences of $u^e$ and $u^f$ recorded in the real snake reaching tasks.
+This value is valid for our system because when we set $c=0.75$ and all other coefficients of the CPG network (Table~\ref{tab:config}) to \eqref{eq:A0}, the result shows $A_0 \in [0.24, 0.34] \subset [0, 1]$, with $\omega \in [3.77, 5.02]$.
+It is noted that the range of $\omega$ here is calculated from multiple sampled sequences of $u^e$ and $u^f$ recorded in the real snake goal-reaching tasks.
 Since we are testing the sim-to-real performance, all methods involved in this comparison are trained in the simulator for sufficiently long iterations (12500 episodes) to ensure convergence.
 Each method is trained $10$ times with different random seeds and the controller with the best performance is selected to be tested on the real robot.
 All curriculum parameters (Table~\ref{tab:curriculum}) and domain randomization parameters (Table~\ref{tab:dr}) are fixed for all three methods involved.

 The whole training process of each method runs on $4$ simulated soft snake robots in parallel on a workstation equipped with an Intel Core i7-9700K, 32GB of RAM, and one NVIDIA RTX2080 Super GPU.